The project aimed to apply Design Thinking methods and tools to solve the problem related to domestic food waste management.

 Set smart reminders

-CONDUCTING WORKSHOP TO TEST SOLUTION
+FACILITATING WORKSHOP TO TEST FINAL SOLUTION

 To test the solution before designing hi-fi mockups, I organized a workshop with 10 people to test the solution.
 The workshop was divided into two main phases: the first part was dedicated to simulating the grocery shopping experience as-is; the second part I tested the same experience but this time with the solution.
 I shared the paper prototype and low-fi prototype with the participants to explain to them how the final solution will work.